Ginger benefits brain aging and inflammation, memory, attention, anxiety, depression, and more. Learn how to best use

 If you take diabetes or high blood pressure medications, discuss taking supplemental ginger with your doctor since it may require adjustments to your medication.
 (41)

-Mental Health Benefits of Ginger: The Bottom Line
+Mental Health Benefits of Ginger: Take the Next Step

 Ginger is a versatile natural herbal remedy.

 It’s most well-known use is for digestive upset, but it’s surprisingly beneficial for brain health and function as well.

 Ginger improves memory and attention, acts as a natural antidepressant, and calms an anxious mind.

-It safeguards the brain from free radical damage, inflammation, and from MSG found in prepared food.
+It safeguards the brain from free radical damage, inflammation, and the negative effects of MSG found in prepared food.

 Ginger tea makes a good coffee substitute since it increases energy and blood flow to the brain, without caffeine.